-The ratio of the energy used for carrying the car across the distance between the stations---that is, energy consumed by track friction, (plus energy consumed in climbing grades, where such exist) to the total energy input, that is, track friction plus energy consumed in the brakes, is the operation efficiency of the run.
+The ratio of the energy used for carrying the car across the distance between the stations-that is, energy consumed by track friction, (plus energy consumed in climbing grades, where such exist) to the total energy input, that is, track friction plus energy consumed in the brakes, is the operation efficiency of the run.

-As an illustration, a number of such runs, for constant time of the run, of 130 seconds, and constant distance between the stations, that is, constant area of the speed time diagram, are plotted in Figs. 29 to 37.
+As an illustration, a number of such runs, for constant time of the run, of 130 seconds, and constant distance between the stations, that is, constant area of the speed-time diagram, are plotted in Figs. 29 to 37.

-1. Constant acceleration of two miles per hour per second, coasting at one-quarter mile per hour per second, and braking at two miles per hour per second.
-Here the energy consumed by the brakes is given by the speed E F = 34.5 miles per hour, while the maximum speed reached is 60 miles per hour.

-2. Acceleration and retardation at two miles per hour per second.
-Constant speed running between.
-Fig. 30.
-Compared with I, (which is shown in 30 in dotted lines), the maximum speed is slightly reduced, e. g., to 51 miles per hour, but the speed of application of the brakes, and therefore the energy lost in the brakes, is increased.
+- 1. Constant acceleration of 2 miles per hour per second, coasting at $\frac{1}{4}$ mile per hour per second, and braking at 2 miles per hour per second.
+Here the energy consumed by the brakes is given by the speed EF = 34.5 miles per hour, while the maximum speed reached is 60 miles per hour. - 2.
+Acceleration and retardation at 2 miles per hour per second.
+Constant speed running between Fig. 30.
+Compared with 1 (which is shown in 30 in dotted lines), the maximum speed is slightly reduced, e.g., to 51 miles per hour, but the speed of application of the brakes, and therefore the energy lost in the brakes, is increased.
 That is, running at constant speed, between acceleration and braking, is less efficient than coasting with decreasing speed.
-Besides this, at the low power required for constant speed running, the motor efficiency usually is aready lower.
-It therefore is uneconomical to keep the power on the motors after acceleration, and more economical to continue to accelerate until a sufficient speed is reached to coast until the brakes have to be applied for the next station.
+Besides this, at the low power required for constant speed running, the motor efficiency usually is already lower.

+It, therefore, is uneconomical to keep the power on the motors after acceleration, and more economical to continue to accelerate until a sufficient speed is reached to coast until the brakes have to be applied for the next station.
 Obviously, this is not possible where the distance between the stations is so great, that in coasting the speed would decrease too much to make the time, and so applies only to the case of runs with frequent stops, as rapid transit.

-3. Constant acceleration of one mile per hour per second, braking at two miles, coasting one-quarter mile.
-Diagram I is shown in the same figure 3I, for comparison.
-As seen, with the lower rate of acceleration, the maximum speed is greater, and the lost speed, or speed E F, which is destroyed by the brakes, is greater, that is, the efficiency of the run is lower.
+3. Constant acceleration of 1 mile per hour per second, braking at 2 miles, coasting 1⁄4 mile.
+Diagram 1 is shown in the same Fig. 31, for comparison.
+As seen, with the lower rate of acceleration, the maximum speed is greater, and the lost speed, or speed EF, which is destroyed by the brakes, is greater, that is, the efficiency of the run is lower.